 - West of Scotland NHS Research Ethics Committee Member (WESROC4) (2017 - current)

 I have several key teaching responsibilities including voice disorders in children, adolescents and adult, aligning closely with my research interests.
-From 2016 I have taken on the role as Professional Lead and Director of Research in the area of SLT.

 From 2005 until 2016 I coordinated all aspects of the student's undergraduate practice placement programme, working closely with colleagues across Scotland.
 This role required me to work closely with national systems including the Scottish Government, the Health and Care Professions Council and the Royal College of Speech and Language Therapists to ensure that our graduates are able to enter into the workplace with the required skills to work as speech and langauge therapists.